Yknot-BCS/yknot-wiki/about.md

 We invite you to hang with us on our [#upper-deck](https://discord.gg/GNmzHygT) on Discord.

 ## Development Process
+Venture with us into the unknown.
+We know the ropes when it comes to building blockchain-based solutions

 Our software development lifecycle usually looks like this:
 1. Gather requirements
 2. Design the solution - System Architecture & UX/UI Design